Ifaol/alx-system_engineering-devops/command_line_for_the_win/README.md

 2. Establish an SFTP connection to the sandbox environment using the provided hostname, username, and password.

-A. Test SSH access by
+a.
+Test SSH access by command

 ssh Username@Hostname

 provide password when prompted

-B. Exit SSH connection by
+b.
+Exit SSH connection by command

 exit

-C. Now establish an SFTP session by sftp Username@Hostname provide password when prompted
+c.
+Now establish an SFTP session by command

+sftp Username@Hostname

+provide password when prompted

 3. Navigate to the desired directory on the sandbox environment.

-A. Navigate file system by
+a.
+Navigate file system by command

 cd directoryname

 4. Use the `put` command to upload the screenshots from your local machine to the sandbox.

-A. Upload the files by
+a.
+Upload the files by command

 put filename

 5. Confirm the successful transfer by checking the sandbox directory.